Georgsiedel/model-based-data-augmentation/data/README.md

-Example datafolder, current path in repo leads outside the workspace.
+The current path in the repository to the data folder leads outside the workspace, one directory level higher.
-CIFAR10 / CIFAR100 are downloaded automatically, all ImageNet, TinyImageNet, -c and -c-bar datasets need to be added.
+CIFAR10 / CIFAR100 are downloaded automatically to there, all ImageNet, TinyImageNet, -c and -c-bar datasets need to be added.

 Generated data usage requires the respective images in this folder in numpy format: "{dataset}-add-1m-dm.npz" as can be downloaded from here: https://github.com/wzekai99/DM-Improves-AT